 The maximum load for each semester is 8 credit hours.
-Students with superior scholastic records and/or extenuating situations (e.g. Vocational Rehab, 4C's or military/GI Bill) may petition to the REACH Academic Development Office for an overload.
+Students with superior scholastic records and/or extenuating situations (e.g. Vocational Rehab, 4C's or military/GI Bill) may petition for an overload.

 Federal Veterans Educational Benefits

 Students may not be eligible for benefits while enrolled in Continuing Studies.
 Call the Registrar's Office at (502)852-7325 for details.